The Token Metrics holdings page is a great place to keep track of your investment performance.

 We will then need to remove our previous Ethereum transaction and add an investment of 0.5 ETH on the same date we purchased our 1 ETH.
 Our final portfolio should look something like this.

-Note that the profit is equal to half of the price increase of Ethereum, as we sold 0.5 ETH during this period.
+Note that the loss is equal to half of the price reduction of Ethereum, as we sold 0.5 ETH during this period.